harshalpatil2012/DevUtils/README.md

 ### Gradle
-Add the following dependency to your build.gradle:
+Add the following dependency to  build.gradle:

 implementation 'com.example:library-name:1.0.0' // Replace with the library version Usage
-Here's how you can use this library in your Java project:
+Here's how you can use this library in Java project:

 import com.example.library.LibraryClass;